Table of Contents

 (c) All are tall with wrinkled seeds.

-15. If a round, green seeded pea-plant (RRyy) is crossed with a wrinkled yellow seeded pea- plant (rrYY), the seeds produced in F1 generation are
+(d) All are short with wrinkled seeds. - If a round, green seeded pea-plant (RRyy) is crossed with a wrinkled yellow seeded pea- plant (rrYY), the seeds produced in F1 generation are

 (a) round and green